Smoking in Singapore: Legislative history

 On 1 July 2005, the ban was extended to bus interchanges and shelters, public toilets and public swimming complexes whereas from 1 July 2006, the ban was extended to coffee shops and hawker centres.

-On 1 July 2007, the ban was extended to entertainment nightspots, including pubs, bars, lounges, dance clubs, and night clubs.
-The owner of the premises is legally responsible for the non-smoking of the customers.
+On 1 July 2007, the ban was extended to entertainment nightspots, including pubs, bars, lounges, dance clubs, and nightclubs.
+The owner of the premises is legally responsible for the non-smoking compliance of the customers.
 The law allows for the construction of designated smoking rooms which can take up to 10% of the total indoor space, or outdoor smoking areas that do not exceed 20% of the outdoor refreshment area.

 On 1 January 2009, the ban was extended to all children's playgrounds, exercise areas, markets, underground and multi-story car parks, ferry terminals and jetties.
 It was also extended to non-air-conditioned areas in offices, factories, shops, shopping complexes and lift lobbies, and within 5 m of entrances and exits.

 On 22 November 2010, citizens of Singapore supported the Towards Tobacco-Free Singapore online campaign.
 The campaign promotes a proposal (which was published in the British medical journal Tobacco Control) to prevent the supply of tobacco to Singaporeans born from the year 2000 which would result in a gradual phasing-out of tobacco in Singapore.
 The launch was put forward by a team consisting of a lung cancer surgeon, medical officers, a university professor and a civil servant.